 There’s a solution that can help you navigate the bigger chunk of the work in no time.
 Sellfy is a great solution for everyone who wants to sell music online but doesn’t like complicated setups.

 Anyone who has internet access and a few minutes of time can build a store on Sellfy.

 Step 1: Set up an account.

 When you start using Sellfy, all you need is a valid email address.
 There are four Sellfy subscription plans available, including a free one.
-You can start with a 14-day free trial to give it a try and see if it’s a fit for you.
+You can start with a 14-day free trial to give Sellfy a test run before you can choose the plan that fits you best.

 Step 2: Upload your music.